ClickHouse/clickhouse-docs/docs/en/integrations/sql-clients/sql-console.md

 1. Click **Run**.
 The query fails since we're trying to get values from `pricee` instead of `price`.
 1. Click **Fix Query**.
 1. GenAI will attempt to fix the query.
 In this case, it changed `pricee` to `price`.
-It also realised that [`toYear`](/sql-reference/functions/date-time-functions/#toyear) is a better function to use in this scenario:
+It also realised that `toYear` is a better function to use in this scenario.
 1. Select **Apply** to add the suggested changes to your query and click **Run**.

 Keep in mind that GenAI is an experimental feature.
 Use caution when running GenAI-generated queries against any dataset.